valentingol/deep-learning-installation/README.md

 sudo rm -r /usr/local/cuda-X
 ```

-Now it's time to install CUDA 12.2.
+Now it's time to install CUDA 12.1.

 I advice you to install CUDA manually from archives.
-Find the 12.2.2 version in the CUDA archives : <https://developer.nvidia.com/cuda-toolkit-archive>.
-Then click on the button that corresponds to your set-up.
+Find the 12.1.1 version in the CUDA archives :
+<https://developer.nvidia.com/cuda-toolkit-archive>.
+Then click on the button that corresponds
+to your set-up.
 And choose **deb (local)** option.

-For exemple with a x86_64 Ubuntu 20.04:
+For exemple with a x86_64 Ubuntu 22.04:

 ![alt text](assets/cuda.png)

-Then follow the instruction to download CUDA. **Note**: you should  download CUDA and cuDNN files on a dedicated installation folder.
-To do it, create a new folder in `~/` and run the commands on it.
+Then follow the instruction to download CUDA. **Note**: you should  download CUDA and
+cuDNN files on a dedicated installation folder.
+To do it, create a new folder in `~/`
+and run the commands on it.

 ### Finish installation

 You can verify the cuda version in your computer with the command above.
-You should have a `cuda` folder and other `cuda-x` folders including at least `cuda-12.2`.
+You should have a `cuda` folder and other `cuda-x` folders including at least `cuda-12.1`.

-CUDA is globally a set of libraries that are generally installed as dependencies of other packages.
-It is possible to install some packages that are depend to CUDA and after removing it, apt could consider that CUDA are no longer necessary in your computer.
+CUDA is globally a set of libraries that are generally installed as dependencies of
+other packages.
+It is possible to install some packages that are depend to CUDA and
+after removing it, apt could consider that CUDA are no longer necessary in your computer.
 And it will propose you to remove it with `apt autoremove`.
-But as you will use it for ML packages, you don't want to uninstall it.
-Therefore, you must precise to apt that you installed CUDA manually and prevent it to suggest you to remove it:
+But as you will use it for
+ML packages, you don't want to uninstall it.
+Therefore, you must precise to apt that you
+installed CUDA manually and prevent it to suggest you to remove it:

 ```script
 sudo apt-mark manual cuda-\*
 ```

-### cuDNN Installation
+### cuDNN Installation (optional)

-Now you will install cuDNN that contains libraries written in C used by Tensorflow and Jax.
+This section is optional.
+Some libraries like old versions of Tensorflow and some Jax installation
+procedures require cuDNN libraries.
+If you don't need it, you can skip this section.

+Here you can find the quick tutorial to install cuDNN compatible with CUDA 12.x
+(you can adapt to you needs).
 The link of the official tutorial is <https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html>.
 Once again, I summarize the installation below.

 First go to the cuDNN page: <https://developer.nvidia.com/cudnn>.
 You must register an account to get access to the page so register yourself if it's the first time you try to download cuDNN.
 There is also a quick survey to complete or to skip.
 Otherwise just login in your account.